linode/docs/docs/guides/kubernetes/build-a-cd-pipeline-with-lke-part-10/index.md

 **Slide deck:** [Cloud Native Continuous Deployment with GitLab, Helm, and Linode Kubernetes Engine: Installing metrics-server (Slide #152)](https://2021-03-lke.container.training/#152)

 {{< note >}}
-Since this slide deck originally became available, Linode has edited various Helm commands in this guide for updated functionality.
+Linode has updated various Helm commands in this guide since the above slide deck's original publication.
+Commands may differ between those in this guide and the slide deck.
 {{< /note >}}

 ## Installing metrics-server